Mood Disorders in Teens

 How are mood disorders treated in a teen?

 Treatment will depend on your teen’s symptoms, age, and general health.
-It will also depend on how severe the condition is.
+It will also depend on how bad the condition is.

 Mood disorders can often be treated.
-Treatment may include 1 or more of these:
+Treatment may include one or more of these:

 - Medicines.
 These can be very helpful, especially when combined with talk therapy.

 - Talk therapy (psychotherapy).
 This treatment helps teens change their distorted views of themselves and the environment around them.
-It also finds stressors in the teen’s environment and teaches your teen how to stay away from them.
+It also identifies stressors in the teen’s environment and teaches your teen how to prevent or handle them.
 They will also learn how to work through hard relationships.

 - Family therapy.
 Parents play a vital supportive role in any treatment.

 - School input.
-You may want to talk with school administrators about possibly getting your child emotional and academic support through an Individualized Education Plan (IEP).
+You may want to talk with school administrators about possibly getting your child emotional and academic support through an Individualized Education Plan.